-One way to inspect our model is to compare the prior and posterior distributions for the latent party positions, $\phi$ .
-For this purpose, we calculate all mean party positions from the posterior distribution, which we call the Manifesto Common Space Scores (MCSS).
-The upper panel of figure 1 plots the distributions of the MCSS for each party family and the lower panel shows the prior densities.
-Political parties belonging to the same family are located in the corresponding "ideologically delimited space" (Budge, 1994, p.446).
+One way to inspect our model is to compare the prior and posterior distributions for the latent party positions, φ .
+For this purpose, we calculate all mean party positions from the posterior distribution, which we call the MCSS.
+The upper panel of Fig. 1 plots the distributions of the MCSS for each party family, and the lower panel shows the prior densities.
+Political parties belonging to the same family are located in the corresponding "ideologically delimited space" (Budge 1994, 446).
 Table 4 lists the prior and posterior means as well as standard deviations for the different party families.
 Overall, the posterior means are slightly more extreme than the prior means, which indicates that the party family positions are more spread out than the prior information suggests.